 From June 2015 to June 2017, the overall unemployment rate has fallen 0.9 points from 5.7% to 4.4%.
 As shown below, the black unemployment rate fell 2.5 points over the same period, while the unemployment rate for black youth (16-19) fell by 10.2 percentage points.
 Likewise, in June, the Hispanic unemployment rate hit its lowest level since 2006.

-In terms of total number of jobs, 3.2% more black Americans have been employed over the two year period, 4.3% more Hispanic Americans, and one percent more white Americans (see below).
-Again, the numbers for youth are even more telling, with young black Americans’ job growth at 6.8%, young Hispanic Americans’ job growth at 9.1% and young white Americans’ job growth at 3.2%.
+In terms of total number of jobs, six percent more black Americans have been employed over the two year period, 6.4% more Hispanic Americans, and 1.8% more white Americans (see below).
+Again, the numbers for youth are even more telling, with young black Americans’ job growth at 22.7%, young Hispanic Americans’ job growth at 19% and young white Americans’ job growth at eight percent.

 The Fed’s decision to raise interest rates four times over the two-year period may have cut into potentially larger labor market gains for black and Hispanic Americans.
 The Fed still has the opportunity to allow the labor market to continue to improve, especially for black and Hispanic Americans and for young Americans, by keeping its own findings in mind.